FAQs

 Frequently Asked Questions

-It is important that VUMC employees are aware of export controls and how they may affect their work.
+It is important that VUMC employees are aware of U.S. export controls, when they are applicable, and how these restrictions may affect your work.
 The Export Compliance Review Flow Chart may be used as a tool in this analysis.

-Export Controls are constantly evolving; expect changes in export compliance measures frequently.
-The constant fluctuation of the regulations and guidelines points to the importance of reviewing each work-related transaction, project, and associated information independently of previous or current work being conducted at VUMC in an effort to understand the need for controls.
+U.S. Export Controls are constantly evolving - you should expect changes in export compliance measures frequently.
+The constant fluctuation of the regulations and U.S. Government-provided guidelines points to the importance of reviewing each work-related transaction, project, and associated information independently of previous or current work being conducted at VUMC in an effort to understand the need for any specific, applicable controls.

 ↑Back to Top